 Getting the 600 film pack inside the camera is another operation, but simplicity itself after you’ve done it once.
 From the Found Photography tutorial: ‘When you look inside the empty space where the film will go, you will see a piece of square metal sticking up.
 This spring is what catches on the two center “nubs” of the 600 film cartridge.
 You can either cut the nubs off, or you can use a card, or old Polaroid picture, to cover the nubs as you slide the film in… [continue reading here and watch a video clip here - she also shows you how to use a ND filter on the film pack]

-Obviously the SX-70 and 680 are just two of the many different camera models Polaroid produced over the years.
-The Impossible Project also makes film for Spectra cameras — readily available on eBay for a fraction of the price of their SX-70 sisters –and Fuji still make pack film you can use in Land cameras.
+Obviously the SX-70 and 195 are just two of the many different camera models Polaroid produced over the years.
+The Impossible Project also makes film for Spectra cameras — readily available on eBay for a fraction of the price of their SX-70 sisters — and as mentioned above Fuji still make pack film you can use in the various Land cameras.
 Lots more info on both of those in the book and in Amanda’s blog post here.

-The Impossible Project launched in 2009 with a sacred mission to ‘re-invent and re-start production of analog integral film for vintage Polaroid cameras’, which they have achieved!
-They’ve been selling the last of the Polaroid film stock (bought directly from Polaroid), and are now selling their own brand B&W and colour integral film in their online store.
-The new film is designed to be used in your vintage Polaroid camera – read more about their mission here. … here… and here.
+The Impossible Project launched in 2009 with a sacred mission to ‘re-invent and re-start production of analog integral film for vintage Polaroid cameras’, which they achieved!
+TIP are now selling their own brand B&W and colour integral film in their online store.
+The new film is designed to be used in your vintage Polaroid camera — read more about their journey here and here.

-The ‘new’ Polaroid 300 camera is in fact a Fuji Instax Mini camera (below) with Polaroid branding on it – the big wigs who now own the Polaroid brand name were canny enough to jump back on the instant film bandwagon (despite having discontinued their own film, a decision I’m guessing they might now be regretting!).
-Fuji has continued to make instant film for cameras (their peel-apart film can be used in certain Polaroid cameras) and the Instax mini has been around for a few years; it has a fixed focus lens and produces business card-sized photos (v cute), and while it can’t be compared to the wonders of the SX-70 and 680, it is definitely a fun camera to play with – I’ll be giving mine to my nephew when he is old enough to use it (every child should have an instant camera!)
+The ‘new’ Polaroid 300 camera is in fact a Fuji Instax Mini camera (below) with Polaroid branding on it — the big wigs who now own the Polaroid brand name were canny enough to jump back on the instant film bandwagon (despite having discontinued their own film, a decision I’m guessing they might now be regretting!).
+Fuji has continued to make instant film for cameras and the Instax mini has been around for a few years; it has a fixed focus lens and produces cute business card-sized photos.
+While it can’t be compared to the wonders of the SX-70 and 195, it is definitely a fun camera to play with — I’ll be giving mine to my nephew when he is old enough to use it (every child should have an instant camera!)

-You can buy the Instax Mini from Photo Jojo.
+You can buy the Instax Mini from Amazon and Photo Jojo.

 I scan all my Polaroid shots with my Epson 4490* scanner (using a resolution of 400 dpi with the image size set to 8×8 inches) and use Photoshop to remove any dust from the resulting scans.
 I also adjust the colour to get the image as close to the original shot as possible – I use Image > Adjustments > Selective Colour.
 If needed I’ll lighten the image using Curves… and that’s it :)